- Pedal Boating

 DescriptionTop Five Things to Do

 1. Enjoy the community pool with water slide

 3. Book a Lodge room

 4. Rent a boat

 The 36-room fieldstone lodge at this resort is named in honor of Jesse Hilton Stuart (1906-1984), Poet Laureate and native of Greenup County.
 Peruse Stuart’s works and personal mementos in the lodge reading room.
 Most of the rooms feature private patios and balconies overlooking beautiful Greenbo Lake.
 Rooms are available by late afternoon.
 Lodge room check-out by 11 a.m., local time.
 Rooms are available for pets.
 No more than two pets are allowed per room/cottage.

-The campground features 79 sites with utility hook ups and 24 primitive sites.
+The campground features 75 RV sites and four year-round horseback camping sites.
+Horse campsites can only be reserved by calling the park.
 Two dumping stations, two central service buildings with showers and rest rooms, and a grocery store guarantee camping convenience.
 WiFi available.
 Open year round.

 Things to Do

 One court near camping booth area; campers can check out balls at booth.
 Two basketball goals also located at the Community Pool parking lot.

 Sixteen miles of moderate to difficult trails provide the perfect opportunity for mountain bikers to enjoy the scenery of beautiful Greenbo Forest.
 No motorized vehicles are allowed on the trials.